PixWizard: Versatile Image-to-Image Visual Assistant with Open-Language Instructions: PixWizard

 where $\tilde{Q}_i$ and $\tilde{K}_i$ stand for applying RoPE~\citep{rope}, $d$ is the dimension of queries and keys, and $\alpha$ indicates the zero-initialized learnable parameter in gated cross-attention.

-However, inputting all image tokens into the attention layer often leads to significant computational demands, and we also found that not all semantic tokens are relevant to the specific task.
-To address this, we introduce the Task-Aware Dynamic Sampler, which is designed to select the most relevant semantic tokens for each task.
-This sampler uses a lightweight ranking network consisting of four linear layers and activation functions.
-Inspired by DynamicViT~\citep{rao2021dynamicvit}, we employ a technique that maps image tokens to both local and global features.
-Furthermore, we integrate task embeddings ${x_{task}}$ to help the sampler identify the tokens that are most relevant to the task.
+However, inputting all image tokens into the attention layer can lead to significant computational demands, and not all semantic tokens are relevant to the specific task.
+To address this, we introduce the Task-Aware Dynamic Sampler, designed to select the most relevant semantic tokens for each task.
+This sampler uses a lightweight ranking network with four linear layers and activation functions.
+Inspired by DynamicViT~\citep{rao2021dynamicvit}, we map image tokens to both local and global features.
+Additionally, task embeddings ($x_{task}$) are integrated to help the sampler identify the tokens most relevant to the task.
 The computational process is formulated as:

 where ${M}_{i}$ denotes the importance of the $i$-th token.
 However, implementing token sparsification is challenging in practice.
 Directly sampling tokens based on their importance scores is non-differentiable, which hinders end-to-end training.
 To address this, we use the Gumbel-Softmax technique~\citep{jang2016categorical} and adapt it into a Multi-Hot Gumbel-Softmax (MHGS) to enable simultaneous sampling of the top $K$ tokens: